truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 Alternately, you can use your **Replication Schedule** to determine which snapshots are replicated by setting **Run Automatically**, **Only Replicate Snapshots Matching Schedule**, and defining when the replication task runs.

 When a replication task is having difficulty completing, it is a good idea to set **Save Pending Snapshots**.
-This prevents the source TrueNAS from automatically deleting any snapshots that failg to replicate to the destination system.
+This prevents the source TrueNAS from automatically deleting any snapshots that failed to replicate to the destination system.
 {{< /expand >}}

 ### Set up the Destination